AhmadTaj1754/AESencrypter/README.md

 import AESencrypter

-Example of creating and using instance of hashMap:
+Example of creating and using instance of AESencrypter:

 import AESencrypter